-When Moses and Aaron arrived in Egypt and told them for the first time that the God of their forefathers had spoken to them and He’d heard their cries and seen their oppression and He cared and He was going to deliver them from Egypt and bring them to the land He’d promised to give them, and they performed the signs God said they could perform (threw down the staff and it became a snake and then picked it up a staff again, and put an arm in their garment took it out white with leprosy and then put it back in and took it out back to normal), it says the people believed.
-They believed all the Moses and Aaron told them about God and they excited.
+When Moses and Aaron arrived in Egypt and told them for the first time that the God of their forefathers had spoken to them and He’d heard their cries and seen their oppression and He cared and He was going to deliver them from Egypt and bring them to the land He’d promised to give them, it says the people believed.
+And the people believed when they performed the signs God said they could perform; like throwing down the staff, it turning into a snake, and picking it up again as a staff, and like putting an arm in their garment, taking it out covered with leprosy and then putting it back in only to take it out again turning it as good as new.
+They believed all that Moses and Aaron told them about God and they were excited.
 But that faith and excitement quickly faded away during the next couple days, because God didn’t act like they thought He should have and as quickly as they thought He should have.
-God let Pharaoh for a little while increase their work load beyond reason and make their lives even more miserable.
-Even Moses was doubting.
+God let Pharaoh, for a little while, increase their work load beyond reason and make their lives even more miserable.
+Even Moses doubted.
 He said, “O Lord, why have You brought harm to this people?
 Why did You ever send me?
 Ever since I came to Pharaoh to speak in Your name, he has done harm to this people, and You have not delivered Your people at all” (5:22-23).

 But then I’m sure their faith built back up as God began to strike Egypt with the plagues.
 And then when they were marching out of Egypt, I think they were believing our God is holy and awesome and He’s going to keep His word and bring us to the promised land.
 But then quickly that faith was gone again when they were camped by the Red Sea and saw the Egyptian army coming after them.
 They said to Moses, “Is it because there were no graves in Egypt that you have taken us away to die in the wilderness?
 Why have you dealt with us this way, bringing us out of Egypt?
 Is this not the word that we spoke to you in Egypt, saying, ‘Leave us alone that we may serve the Egyptians’?
 For it would have been better for us to serve the Egyptians than to die in the wilderness” (14:11-12).

-But then after God parted the sea for them and brought the waters crashing down on the pursuing Egyptian army and they saw the dead bodies of the Egyptian soldiers washed up on the shoreline, and it say then they “feared the LORD and they believed in the LORD” (14:31).
+But then after God parted the sea for them, brought the waters crashing down on the pursuing Egyptian army, and they saw the dead bodies of the Egyptian soldiers washing up on the shoreline, it says then they “feared the LORD and they believed in the LORD” (14:31).
 And they praised God’s holiness with a song in which they sang, “Who is like You among the gods, O LORD?
 Who is like You, majestic in holiness, Awesome in praises, working wonders?”
 (15:11).
-They were seeing their God is holy.
-And in the song they spoke of how He was bringing them to promised land.
+They were seeing their God as holy.
+And in the song they spoke of how He was bringing them to the Promised Land.
 But that faith soon faded when they were thirsty and had no drinkable water.
 And of course God provided for them.
 He just wasn’t acting as quickly as they thought He should.
 And then when they were hungry and had no food, they said to Moses and Aaron, “Would that we had died by the LORD’s hand in the land of Egypt, when we sat by the pots of meat, when we ate bread to the full; for you have brought us out into this wilderness to kill this whole assembly with hunger” (16:3).
 When they had no water again, “Why, now, have you brought us up from Egypt to kill us and our children and our livestock with thirst?”
 (17:3).
 God wasn’t handling things the way they thought He should.

-We’re going to read a tragic story about that Exodus generation of Israelites if we keep on in our daily Bible reading.
-They never really got the message that though He doesn’t act the way our little minds think He should, He is holy, He is transcendent and incomparable in every good way, deserving of our total trust and reverence and love.
+You’ll read a tragic story about that Exodus generation of Israelites too.
+They never really got the message either.
+Though He doesn’t act the way our little minds think; He is holy, He is transcendent, and incomparable in every good way, deserving of our total trust, reverence, and love.
 That generation wouldn’t believe it.
-So God let them die off in the wilderness and brought their children into the promised land.
+So God let them die off in the wilderness and brought their children into the Promised Land instead.

-The NT tells us it’s a picture of our salvation in Christ (I Corinthians 10:1-12; Heb 3:7-4:11).
+The NT tells us it is a picture of our salvation in Christ (I Corinthians 10:1-12; Hebrews 3:7-4:11).
 God has intervened in a mighty awesome way to free us from the bondage of sin and Satan.
-It was a demonstration somewhat of His holy power as were the plagues with Jesus’ miracles and resurrection, but more it was a demonstration of His holy unfathomable love.
-The Almighty emptied of His prerogatives in human flesh suffered and died for the sins of us His creatures.
-And He’s promised to bring us to a good land and give it us as our inheritance.
-Right now we’re sort in the wilderness between freed from bondage and the promised land.
+It was a demonstration somewhat of His holy power, as were the plagues with Jesus’ miracles and resurrection, but more, it was a demonstration of His holy unfathomable love.
+The Almighty emptied of His prerogatives, suffered in human flesh and died for the sins of us, His creatures.
+And He’s promised to bring us to a good land and give it as our inheritance.
+Right now we’re sort of in the wilderness between freed from bondage and the promised land.
 And like the wilderness was for those Israelites, God doesn’t always deal with us the way we think He should.
 It’s a time of testing and teaching and discipline.
 But God will provide all that we need to sustain us through the wilderness, all the help we need with temptation, all the guidance and encouragement we need to be faithful and make it.
-And He will bring us to the land He’s promised as long as we learn the lesson that that exodus generation of Israelites didn’t learn, that no matter how God deals with us temporarily here in the wilderness, He is holy.
-He is “beautiful beyond description, too marvelous for words, too wonderful for comprehension like nothing ever seen or heard, who can grasp His infinite wisdom, who can fathom the depths of His love,” and He is “able to do far more abundantly beyond all that we ask or think“.
-He is able and He will, as He’s promised, bring us to the promised land.
+And He will bring us to the land He’s promised as long as we learn the lesson that the exodus generation of Israelites didn’t learn, that no matter how God deals with us temporarily, here in the wilderness, He is holy.
+He is “beautiful beyond description, too marvelous for words, too wonderful for comprehension like nothing ever seen or heard, who can grasp His infinite wisdom, who can fathom the depths of His love” and He is “able to do far more abundantly beyond all that we ask or think“.
+He is able and He will, as He’s promised, bring us to the Promised Land.
 Do you see that?
 One day He will appear.
-And whether we die before then or not we will stand before Him bodily.
+And whether we die before then or not, we will stand before Him bodily.
 He will destroy this present heavens and earth and bring in a new heavens and earth, and if we’ve been faithful, living according to the fact that God is holy, He will say come and inherit what has been prepared for you.

-May His name be hallowed in our hearts, may we let Him reign into our hearts and lives, may we do His will on this earth as His angels do in heaven.
+May His name be hallowed in our hearts, may we let Him reign in our hearts and lives, may we do His will on this earth as His angels do in heaven.

 – James Williams